zowe/docs-site/docs/troubleshoot/app-framework/app-known-issues.md

 **Solution:**

-For the Zowe Desktop to work, the node server that runs under the ZOWESVR started task must be able to make cross memory calls to the ZWESIS01 load module running under the ZWESIS01 started task.
+For the Zowe Desktop to work, the node server that runs under the ZWESVSTC started task must be able to make cross memory calls to the ZWESIS01 load module running under the ZWEXMSTC started task.
 If this communication fails, you see the authentication error.

 To solve the problem, follow these steps:
 1. Open the log file `/zlux-app-server/log/zssServer-yyyy-mm-dd-hh-ss.log`.
-This file is created each time ZOWESVR is started and only the last five files are kept.
+This file is created each time ZWESVSTC is started and only the last five files are kept.

 2. Look for the message that starts with `ZIS status`.